KTXR: History

-On July 24, 2020, veteran on air sports personality Art Hains announced that the group of Meyer Communications owned radio stations were being purchased by Zimmer Midwest Communications and the JOCK sports format would be moving to KBFL (1060 AM/96.9 FM) and KBFL-FM (99.9) in early August.
+On July 24, 2020, veteran on air sports personality Art Hains announced that the group of Meyer Communications owned radio stations were being purchased by Zimmer Midwest Communications and the JOCK sports format would be moving to KBFL (1060 AM/96.9 FM) and KBFL-FM 99.9 in early August.
 He also advised that KWTO-FM would transition "into a frequency that's music and personality-driven".
 The JOCK began simulcasting on all of the KBFL signals on July 30, and unveiled a new logo reflecting the new frequencies "JOCK 96.9 FM 99.9 FM 1060 AM".
 ESPN on air promos branded the new stations as "ESPN the JOCK".
 The format fully transitioned to the KBFL frequencies as of August 7.

-On August 11, 2020, KWTO-FM began broadcasting a soft rock format with the moniker "98.7 the Dove" after four days of stunting with Christmas Music.
+On August 11, 2020, KWTO-FM began broadcasting a soft rock format with the moniker "98.7 the Dove" after four days of stunting with Christmas music.
 It would later switch its format to a mix of soft adult contemporary and classic hits formats, retaining its "Lite Rock" slogan.
-In an additional surprise move, Zimmer also swapped the call letters of 98.7 KWTO-FM with that of KTXR (101.3 FM).
-The call sign change was registered by the FCC on August 20.
+In an additional surprise move, Zimmer also swapped the call letters of KWTO-FM with that of KTXR (101.3 FM).
+The call sign change was registered by the Federal Communications Commission on August 20.
 The station features the return of "The Kevin & Liz Show", a popular local morning duo who were previously on KGBX-FM (and on KTOZ-FM in years prior); their show was cancelled by iHeartMedia (owner of KGBX) in January 2020.